Skip to content

 A full-time CAIO: $400k + equity + 12 months to hire.

-Most small teams need a few hours of one.
-That’s us.
+Most small teams only need a few hours of one.
+That’s what we are.

 Strategy